-Is there anywhere in the world a person who is not afraid to speak?
-It seems not.
+Is there anywhere in the world anyone who is totally free of fear?
+It seems that the answer is “no”.

-A person who feels helpless in his coping and feels restlessness and mental stress, as a result of some danger, whether real or imaginary, is in a state of anxiety.
-There is usually a trigger for this situation in a particular event.
-The manifestation can be physiological (pain, illness, discomfort), can be emotional (nervousness, stress, crying) and will always be manifested in symptoms associated with an anxiety condition.
-Anxiety is, in fact, a natural and surviving mechanism of our body, in order to protect against dangers or threats, which allows us to act quickly.
-In the distant past, the mechanism was effective and vital, but today it is not used properly in most cases, and not least, may even develop into an anxiety disorder, which unfortunately, impairs the quality of life of many people.
+A person who feels restlessness and emotional stress, as a result of a certain danger, whether real or imagined, and feels helplessness in coping with these emotions, is in a state of anxiety.
+A certain event is usually the trigger for this condition.
+Anxiety can be expressed in a physiological manner (pains, illness, unease), or in an emotional manner (irritability, stress, crying) and will always be expressed in symptoms that are associated with a state of anxiety.
+Anxiety is actually a natural mechanism of our bodies, which serves us for survival purposes, to protect us from dangers or threats and enable us to act quickly.
+In the distant past, this mechanism was effective and essential, but nowadays it is not justified in most cases, and even more so, it might develop into an anxiety disorder, which sadly, affects the quality of life of many people.

-Here are the symptoms that a person is likely to experience at least three of them during an attack:
+Following are the symptoms of which a person may experience at least three during an attack:

-Anxiety attack is an emotional state, which appears suddenly, as a result of exposure to various factors, such as fear, stress, panic or emotional discomfort, individually.
-The sensations will peak in a few seconds to a few minutes.
-During an attack, there are physiological (physical) symptoms, and these are usually the first to arrive, such as: sweating, accelerated heart rate, tremor, pallor, feeling suffocated, headache and dizziness.
-They may be followed by cognitive symptoms, such as thoughts and feelings that something bad is about to happen, up to the thought of insanity or even death.
-These symptoms may lead to behavioral changes, for example: paralysis and a feeling of stagnation and helplessness and future avoidance of a similar situation.
+An anxiety attack is an emotional condition that appears suddenly, as a result of being exposed to various factors, such as fear, stress, panic or an emotional unease, in an individual manner.
+The sensations will reach their peak in a matter of seconds and up to a few minutes.
+During an attack there are physiological (physical) symptoms which are usually the first to appear.
+These include: sweating, a fast heartrate, trembling, paleness, a feeling of suffocation, a headache and dizziness.
+Following them, cognitive symptoms may appear, such as: thoughts and sensations that something bad is about to happen, and a person may reach thoughts about madness or even about death.
+These symptoms might lead to behavioural symptoms, such as: paralysis and a feeling of “being frozen” in place and helplessness, along with avoidance of a similar situation in the future.

-Anxieties and fears are a burden that you may live with throughout your life.
-Many people who have experienced an anxiety attack live in constant fear of another attack, as there are those who suffer from an anxiety attack suddenly and without prior signs or a clear trigger, such as a person who suffers from fear of enclosed spaces and may be indoors.
-If you notice any of the symptoms you have, you should find out if you are part of the population suffering from anxiety attacks and seek appropriate treatment.
-The initial diagnosis can be made by your family doctor, who will give you a referral, depending on his opinion and the symptoms you present.
+Anxieties and fears are a burden that you might live with throughout your life.
+Many people who have experienced an anxiety attack live in constant fear of another attack, due to the fact that some people undergo an anxiety attack suddenly and with no previous signs or a clear trigger.
+For example, people who experience claustrophobia (fear of being in a closed space) and might find themselves in a closed space.
+If you have noticed that you have some of the symptoms, you should find out whether you are part of the population who undergoes anxiety attacks, and seek a suitable treatment.
+The initial diagnosis can be conducted by your family doctor, who will provide you with a referral, according to his or her professional opinion and the symptoms which you exhibit.

-The human anxiety mechanism is activated when we perceive some factor as a threat to us.
-It is a survival mechanism, designed to protect the person from dangers and keep him alert for a quick response.
-Studies show that there is a genetic cause for the phenomenon and about half of those who experience anxiety attacks have a relative who has suffered or has suffered from them in the past.
-An anxiety attack occurs when a person perceives some factor as threatening and he feels in danger.
-His perception is often misguided, exaggerated or imaginary, but as a result, physiological symptoms develop, and these contribute to the intensification of fear and anxiety, so that a kind of nourishing cycle is formed, which culminates as an anxiety attack.
-It is important to note that the frequency of anxiety attacks varies from person to person, as does the intensity and intensity of the onset of symptoms.
+People’s anxiety mechanism is triggered when we perceive a certain factor as a threat to us.
+This is a survival-geared mechanism, meant to protect people from dangers and to keep them alert so that they can respond quickly.
+Research shows that this phenomenon has a genetic basis, and about half of the people who experience anxiety attacks have a family member who suffers from, or used to suffer from them in the past.
+An anxiety attack takes place when a person perceives a certain factor as threatening and feels a danger.
+The person’s perception may be wrong, exaggerated or imagined, but as a result of it, physiological symptoms develop, contributing to the strengthening of the fear and the anxiety, so that a self-nurturing circle is created, and reaches its peak as an anxiety attack.
+It is important to note that the frequency of the anxiety attacks is individual and the acuteness of the attack and of the symptoms also changes from one person to another.